Subrina Hossain is the Chief Executive of NTV Europe and is one of the very few successful TV

 Her efforts to highlight issues and raise awareness on health and safety, along with her many

-to tackle the rising issues of violent crime, gangs and knife crime have been applauded by the Met
+campaigns to tackle the rising issues of violent crime, gangs and knife crime have been applauded by

 She is a recognised figure within the British community, known as a tenacious, resilient individual